Last revised: February 2025

 - all permanent, casual and contract staff of the International Union, both in a bargaining unit and excluded

-- all members on union leave whose wages are being paid by the International Union.
+- all members on union leave whose wages are being paid by the International Union

-The International Union is committed to providing a harassment and violence-free environment in all Union workplaces (meaning any place over which the International Union has direction and control, such as District and Area Offices) and at all Union activities.
-We have democratically passed tough, meaningful policies on harassment and violence at our Conferences and Conventions, lobbied governments to require that occupational health and safety legislation protect against workplace harassment and violence and negotiated such policies to protect our members.
+We have democratically passed tough and meaningful policies on harassment and violence at our Conferences and Conventions, lobbied governments to require that occupational health and safety legislation protect against workplace harassment and violence and negotiated such policies to protect our members.
 They are not just words.
 We take them seriously.
 In addition to cooperation and understanding, mutual respect must be the basis of interaction among trade unionists.

 Harassment and violence are no joke.
 Harassment creates feelings of uneasiness, humiliation and discomfort.
 It is an expression of perceived power and superiority by the harasser over another person.
 In addition, all employees are entitled to be physically safe at work.
 Violence has no place in our workplace.